pelithne/AKS_secure_baseline_the_hard_way/README.md

 ````

-8) Create a route to the internet via the Azure Firewall
+8) Create a route to the internet via the Azure Firewall.

 In order to create the route we need to obtain the private IP address of the Firewall.To get the private IP address of the Firewall, you need to run the following command: